rng-guy/NFSMWBartender/README.txt

    11.00: Fixed "Events" spawn tables not applying to scripted patrol spawns in prologue races
       01: Added missing reset hook for "Events" spawn tables between consecutive (prologue) races
+      02: Made phrasing of comments in configuration files more internally consistent